ZeroDrift810/NELBOT/README.md

 `/game_channels clear` - this clears game channels under the configured category. it will not clear any channels that do not contain the word 'vs' so FW channels and such are OK

+`/game_channels notify` - notifies each game channel to remind everyone to play their games.
+Optional parameter to just notify one channel

 `/game_channels configure` - sets the category to create/clear game channels

 `/teams configure` - sets the channel to keep track of open teams